shaoran/weclapp-cli/wiki/Custom-Parsers.md

 - the first column is a date with time
 - the second column is the project id
 - the third column is the task id
-- the forth column is the duration
+- the fourth column is the duration
 - the fifth column is the description